apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization_inc.md

 It is done by
 (TODO link to resnet_tuning.py) script on a small part of data set to reduce time required for tuning (9 batches).
-Later saved model are validated on a whole data set by (TODO link to resnet_measurment.py) script.
+Later saved models are validated on a whole data set by (TODO link to resnet_measurment.py) script.
 Accuracy results on the whole validation dataset (782 batches) are shown below.